Contact and Support

 Tinman 3D minimizes the use of #include

-, the type <some type>
+The type <some type>

 is a forward declaration only and thus incomplete.